Peugeot maker PSA's car revenue returns to growth after lockdowns

 They are set to win antitrust approval for the merger from the European Commission, sources told Reuters this week.

-Reporting by Sarah White and Gwenaelle Barzic; editing by Uttaresh.V and Jason Neely
+Reporting by Sarah White and Gwenaelle Barzic; editing by Jason Neely and Mark Potter

 Our Standards: The Thomson Reuters Trust Principles.